thely/bb-site/content/works/projects/online-car-show.md

 ![](/images/car-show.png)

+### Status

+The Car Show is currently in development, and is expected to be released in May 2021!
+The call is here for reference.

 ### About

 The Incurable Caravan’s Online Car Show is an indefinite online exhibit.
 All works accepted should expect to be a single element on a larger, scrolling page.
 The online aspect of the exhibition is deliberate.